D. Lynne Watt

 With respect to copyright matters, Lynne appears regularly in proceedings before the Copyright Board of Canada and in judicial review proceedings and appeals of those decisions to the Federal Court of Appeal and the Supreme Court of Canada.

 As a member of the firm's Supreme Court of Canada Services Group, she prepares applications for leave to appeal, represents clients on appeals and motions in the Supreme Court and advises counsel on all aspects of Supreme Court practice and procedure.
-She is an author of the text Supreme Court of Canada Practice (Carswell).
+She is an author of the text Supreme Court of Canada Practice (Thomson Reuters).

 Lynne was a member of the board of trustees of the County of Carleton Law Association from 2009 through 2018.
 She was president of the CCLA in 2016-17 and past president in 2017-18.
 Lynne was previously a member of the board of directors of the Ottawa Hospital Research Institute from 2006 to 2014 where she sat on the Executive Committee and served as chair of its Government Relations Committee.
 She was also formerly on the board of directors of the Canadian Hearing Society from 1997 to 2002, serving as chair of that board from 2000 to 2002.